-With Halloween approaching, we have a unique opportunity to start loving our neighbors and making a difference in our neighborhoods.
-While Halloween may not be your favorite holiday of the year, what other day of the year do most of your neighbors come up to your home and knock on your door hoping you’ll be home to open that door?
-What a great opportunity to be home and be neighborly!
-This may be the best opportunity all year to love your neighbor!
-Let’s consider how we could best use this unique opportunity to get to know our neighbors.
+While you may not personally enjoy or prefer to celebrate Halloween, what other day of the year do neighbors typically come up to your home and knock on your door, hoping you’ll be home to open that door?
+Let’s consider how we could best use this unique opportunity to safely and comfortably get to know our neighbors.

-Aside from bringing your candy bucket outdoors, you can make a game.
-Set up a game in your front yard to give trick-or-treaters the opportunity to win the “big” candy bar.
+Aside from bringing your treat bucket outdoors, you can add some additional fun with a game.
+Set up a game in your front yard to give trick-or-treaters the opportunity to win a “big” prize.
 It could be as simple as a bean bag toss or throwing a football to knock something down.
-Kids want to hit every house on your block, but this will make a great impression and show you desire interaction beyond putting candy in a bucket and then closing the door behind them.

 If you are not the creative type, surprise your neighbors with something unexpected.
 Some of us may enjoy cooking something for everyone to grab while walking the neighborhood.
 Grilling some hot dogs or baking some delicious cookies ahead of time will cause people to stop at our house just a little longer, or at least slow down, to get something yummy to eat as they continue their trip down the street.

-If you are the decorative type rather than the chef, put up a temporary string of lights in the front yard so that neighbors see our house from a few houses away, making them want to stop at the “fun” house!
-This gives us the opportunity to meet more of our neighbors.
+If you are the decorative type rather than the chef, put up a temporary string of lights in the front yard so that neighbors see your house from a few houses away.
+Make them want to stop at the “fun” house!
+This gives the opportunity to meet more of your neighbors.

 There are so many ways we can use this holiday to be great neighbors.
-These are just a few ideas to get you thinking about neighboring on Halloween.
+These are just a few ideas to get you thinking about how to enjoy a safe and fun Halloween.
 Maybe you have some creative ideas of your own you could share through social media.

-No matter what you think about Halloween, let’s all use this day in a positive way to get to know our neighbors and to begin the practice of showing hospitality to those who live within walking distance of our homes.
+No matter what you think about Halloween, let’s all use this day in a positive way to get to know our neighbors and practice hospitality to those who live within walking distance of our homes.
 You can make your neighborhood a place where people feel connected as they do simple acts of kindness and show love for one another.
-Isn’t this the type of neighborhood you want your kids to grow up in?
-Isn’t this the type of neighborhood you want to be a part of?
-You can transform your neighborhood into an ideal neighborhood by taking the time this holiday season to be that neighbor.
+Take some time this holiday season to be that neighbor to those around you!